 2. Become an industry leader and gain market share

-3. Improve employer branding
+3. Improve your image as an employer

-Sustainability is a key to raise your employee’s engagement and improve your employer branding.
+Sustainability is key to raise your employee’s engagement and improve your employer branding.
 A recent study by Peakon on 80 million employees revealed that concern about the environmental impact increased by 52% globally.
-In the Manufacturing sector, the concern rose by 595% in the past year.
+In the Manufacturing sector, the concern rose by 59% in the past year.
 The global workforce is looking for more sustainability in their workplace and within their company.

 4. Retain customers because they are not joking about it